flutter/website/using-ide-vscode.md

 * Static field initializers.
 * The `main()` method of the app.

-For these changes you can fully restart your application, without having to end your debugging session by running the **Flutter: Hot Restart** command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) or pressing `Ctrl`+`F5` causes a hot restart of the application.
+For these changes, fully restart your application without having to end your debugging session.
+To perform a hot restart, run the **Flutter: Hot Restart** command from the
+[Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), or press `Ctrl`+`F5`.

 ## Troubleshooting